How to integrate Fibery MCP with CrewAI

 Introduction

 This guide walks you through connecting Fibery to CrewAI using the Composio tool router.
-By the end, you'll have a working Fibery agent that can list all open tasks for my team, fetch details for project entity by id, delete file attachment from a task, get information about all custom apps through natural language commands.
+By the end, you'll have a working Fibery agent that can list all open tasks for your team, fetch details for project entity by id, delete file attachment from a task through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Fibery account through Composio's Fibery MCP server.